QualiSystems/devguide_source/_shells/getting-information-from-cloudshell.md

 context.resource.model   # The resource/app model
 context.resource.family = None  # The resource/app family or type classification
 context.resource.description = None  # The resource/app description
-context.resource.attributes = None  # A dictionary that contains the resource attributes (name, value) user = context.resource.attributes['User'] = # Get a specific attribute value from the dictionary context.resource.app_context = None # Infromation about the deployed app and app request to be discussed below
+context.resource.app_context = None # Infromation about the deployed app and app request to be discussed below
 {% endhighlight %}

 There is a lot of useful information in this object.
-Of special importance is The _name_ of the resource, the _address_ and the _model_.
-These provide the most basic details about the resource or app required to communicate with it.
-Other attributes, such as the user and password credentials, additional interfaces and other settings will be found in _attributes_ property.
-The _attributes_ property is a dictionary with the keys being the attribute names and the value being the current value.
+Of special importance is the name of the resource, the address and the model.
+These provide the most basic details about the resource or App, and are required in order to communicate with it.

 #### Connectors information

-The **_connectors_** property provides information about the resource or app's connectors (visual or network connectors) in the sandbox.
-The property maps to a list of Connector objects, each provides information about the source and target resource.
-As well as the connector attributes:
+The **_connectors_** property provides information about the resource or App’s connectors (visual or network connectors) in the sandbox.
+The property maps to a list of Connector objects, each provides information about the source and target resource, as well as the connector’s attributes:

 {% highlight python %}
 for connector in context.connectors: